Skip to content

 1. Each International Extended Campus shall elect one representative from the student body to serve.
 If a student member resigns, the vacancy will be filled by the next runner-up.

 Each elected member of the Senate is expected to attend its meetings regularly.
-When absence of a member is unavoidable, the member shall designate in writing to the Secretary of the Senate an alternate to serve with full power during the elected member's absence.
+When absence of a member is unavoidable, the member shall designate in writing to the secretary of the senate an alternate to serve with full authority during the elected member's absence.
 The alternate so designated shall be one of the available unsuccessful candidates for that Senate seat in the previous election.
 In the absence of available unsuccessful candidates, any other person eligible for election to that Senate seat may be designated as an alternate.

 1. Presiding Officer (Senate Presidency).

-1. The President of the Senate will be elected annually by the Senate from the eligible members of the University Faculty, as described below.
-The faculty member elected for this responsibility will serve as a Senate Presidential Officer for three years: the first year as President- elect, the second year as President, and the third year as immediate past-President.
+1. The Senate president will be elected annually by the Senate from the eligible members of the University Faculty, as described below.
+The faculty member elected for this responsibility will serve as a senate presidential officer for three years: the first year as president-elect, the second year as senate president, and the third year as immediate past-president.

-2. The Senate Personnel and Elections Committee, after consultation with the Senate Executive Committee, will provide a slate of candidates, each of whom is eligible for election.
+2. The SPEC, after consultation with the Senate Executive Committee, will provide a slate of candidates, each of whom is eligible for election.
 Eligibility shall be determined at the time of nomination, based on the following requirements and factors:

 1. Must have held a Tenure-line or Career-line appointment at the University for at least five years with at least .50 FTE (Full Time Equivalent) status.